GamesCreed

 5. Detroit: Become Human

 Detroit: Become Human is a special game.
 It’s not like the other games I’ve mentioned here.
-It’s pretty linear when it comes to gameplay, and the story follows the same path.
+It’s pretty linear in gameplay, and the story follows the same path.
 You are given some choices, and following them takes you to the end of the game.
 But why is it on this list?
 Well, that’s because there aren’t any games like Detroit: Become Human, and there probably won’t be unless Quantic Dream’s team can outdo their creativity.

 TAGGED:ControlControl Ultimate EditionCyberpunk 2077CyberPunk 2077: Phantom LibertyDetroit: Become HumanElden RingElden Ring: Shadow of the ErdtreeRed Dead Redemption 2Screenshots